mmistakes/minimal-mistakes/_posts/2021-01-19-imprdance_control.md

 <p style='text-align: justify;'>
 In this video I have combined impedance with admittance control to produce a hybrid controller using MATLAB and Simulink for design and modelling, and LabView Softmotion for physical implimentation. <br>
-The physical setup was a brushless DC motor with a single arm attched to the rotor.
+The physical setup was a brushless DC motor controlled using a National Instrument's CompactRio and a single aluminium arm attched to the rotor.
 The arm's movement was initiated with a small tap and it starts to spin.
 On detection of an environmental object the arm will stop, reverse a small distance and then test to see if the environmental object has gone.
 This is impedance control - for a velocity or position input we get a force output.
 If the external object has gone, the arm will continue either to its setpoint or indefinitely,